Kerry Carpenter Player Props: Tigers vs. Angels

 - The Angels pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- Angels pitchers combine to surrender 122 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Angels pitchers combine to surrender 123 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- Canning gets the start for the Angels, his 16th of the season.
-He is 6-4 with a 4.52 ERA and 83 strikeouts in 79 2/3 innings pitched.

-- His last appearance came on Tuesday, July 18 against the New York Yankees, when the righty threw 5 2/3 innings, surrendering two earned runs while giving up six hits.
+- The left-hander's most recent time out came on Wednesday, July 19 against the New York Yankees, when he threw 7 1/3 innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.